 Rebecca Cannon of Sincola fame first saw Andy Loomis and decided

+that she was going to get that man.
 The first time I saw Sincola with Terri Lord on drums was at the

 Hole in the Wall, and boy, that was a great show.
 I saw how good